IlyaPonomarenko/RecipeApp/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=IlyaPonomarenko_REACT22S_RecipeApp&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=IlyaPonomarenko_REACT22S_RecipeApp)
 # TasteIt app

-This projet was created as a part of REACT22s programme at Business College of Helsinki.
+This project was created as a part of REACT22s programme at Business College of Helsinki.

 ## What is it about?